leewtai/leewtai.github.io/usecases_data/gps_assasination/README.md

 - To get distances in meters from longitude and latitude data, you can use the [great circle distance](https://www.rdocumentation.org/packages/fields/versions/10.3/topics/rdist.earth) or [UTM projections (zone=12)](https://pypi.org/project/utm/)
-- Since my summer schedule was irregular, my departure time each day varied wildly.
-  You'll be given the timestamps locations when I start moving each day.

 ### Rules
 To succeed, your bomb must be placed within 5 meters and 10 seconds to my position in the 3rd week.